dolthub/docs/content/reference/sql/dolt-sql-functions.md

 # Dolt SQL Functions

+## Deprecation Warning

+All of the functions in this section have been deprecated and replaced with their [stored procedure equivalents](dolt-sql-procedures.md).
+They will be removed in a future release.

 Dolt provides SQL functions to allow access to `dolt` CLI commands from within a SQL session.
 Each function is named after the `dolt` command line command it matches, and takes arguments in an